Delicious Creamy Spaghetti Seafood Salad To Die For (With Video)

 Aunt Janet and Nydia’s Creamy Spaghetti Seafood Salad

 I don’t think they had an actual recipe for it, but they always made it the same way.
-Nydia used creamy Italian dressing and my aunt Janet put Zesty Italian dressing in her salad, very similar to my Zesty Italian Pasta Salad Recipe.
+Nydia used creamy Italian dressing, and my aunt Janet put Zesty Italian dressing in her salad, very similar to my Zesty Italian Pasta Salad Recipe.

 The anti-white club